abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 practice, they are more like little neurotic shmoos that he can relate to in a relaxed way.

-A: What the palm reader was looking at was fundamental temperament, karmic tendencies, the patterns that are there.
+Answer: What the palm reader was looking at was fundamental temperament, karmic tendencies, the patterns that are there.
 Anger was a particular tendency that Ajahn Chah had, but through his ability to see clearly, he relinquished the tendency.
 The awareness had such clarity that the mind